Knee Pain Causes and Treatments

 When is it time to call the doctor?

 You should call the doctor if your knee cannot support your weight, if it feels unstable like it is going to give out, if you have noticeable swelling around your knee, if your knee is unable to fully extend, or if you develop a fever along with your knee pain and swelling.
-If you have been experiencing persistent pain over an extended period of time, that may be a good sign to give your doctor a call too.
+If you have been experiencing persistent knee pain over an extended period of time, that may be a good sign to give your doctor a call too.

 The professionals at Altenburg Joint Replacement Surgery can help.
 Give us a call if you are experiencing ongoing knee pain that doesn’t resolve on its own.